Nebraska LLC Biennial Report Instructions

-Home » Nebraska LLC » Nebraska LLC Biennial Report Instructions
+Home » Nebraska LLC » Nebraska LLC Biennial Report (Step-by-Step Guide)

 Deal alert!
 Northwest will form your LLC for $39 (60% discount).
 See details.

-Any Nebraska LLC doing business in Nebraska must file a Biennial Report every 2 years.
+Every Nebraska LLC is required to file a Biennial Report every 2 years (on odd-numbered years).

-Your first Biennial Report is due between January 1st and April 1st of the first odd-numbered year, following the year in which your LLC was formed.
-After that, your Biennial Report must be filed every odd-numbered year going forward.
+Your first Biennial Report is due between January 1 and April 1 of the first odd-numbered year after the year in which your LLC was formed.
+After that, your report must be filed every odd-numbered year going forward.

 For example:

-• If your LLC was formed in 2021 or 2022, your first Biennial Report is due between January 1st and April 1st of 2023.
-The next one is due in 2025, and so on.
+If your LLC was formed in 2023 or 2024, your first Biennial Report is due between January 1 and April 1 of 2025.
+The next one would be due in 2027, and so on.

-• If your LLC was formed in 2023 or 2024, your first Biennial Report is due between January 1st and April 1st of 2025.
-The next one is due in 2027, and so on.
+If your LLC was formed in 2025 or 2026, your first Biennial Report would be due between January 1 and April 1 of 2027.
+The next one would be due in 2029, and so on.

-You can file your LLC’s Biennial Report as early as January 2nd.
+You can file your report as early as January 2nd on odd-numbered years.

 The state only sends reminders by mail (to your Registered Agent’s address) letting you know your due date is approaching.

-However, even if you don’t receive the reminder (or your Registered Agent forgets to forward), it’s still your responsibility to file your Biennial Report on time.
+However, even if you don’t receive the reminder, it’s still your responsibility to file each Nebraska Biennial Report on time.

 Important: Repeating Reminder